 The processes we use developing the Software for our customers are flexible to customers’ needs.
-Developing the Software for our customers we use Iterative and Incremental Development or another processes adapting to processes our customers use.
+Developing the Software for our customers we use Iterative and Incremental Development or other processes adapting to processes our customers use.

 Iterative and Incremental Development is an essential part of Extreme Programming and all other agile software development frameworks.
 All development of a project is divided into Iterations.
-We try to use short iterations so that we have customer’s feedback all time.
+We try to use short iterations so that we have customer’s feedback all the time.

 An Iteration includes

 Project Specification and Estimate of the Iteration